 Core/compulsory modules – A core/compulsory module is a module that must be taken to meet requirements of your course and progress in your degree.

-Elective module – a module that you can choose from anywhere within Queen Mary or University of London, subject to School or Institute approval and timetable constraints.
+Elective module – a module that you can choose from anywhere within Queen Mary or University of London, dependent on School/Institute approval and timetable constraints.

-Programme introduction (formerly, school induction) – consists of a series of talks during Welcome Week to ensure you have the basic information required to successfully complete your degree and adhere to the academic regulations and rules.
+Programme introduction (formerly school induction) – A series of talks during Welcome Week with basic information about your degree and academic regulations.